shauryasrivatava/react-form/README.md

 npx create-react-app my-app
 ```

-Instead of npx, we can also use npm or yarn as below
+Instead of npx, we can also use npm or yarn as
 ```bash
 npm init react-app my-app
 yarn create react-app my-app